AMReX-Combustion/PelePhysics/README.md

 }
 ```

-To cite PelePhysics as a whole and its use as part of the broader Pele suite, please cite the following
+To cite PelePhysics as a whole and its use as part of the broader Pele suite, please use the following
 SIAM Parallel Processing article:

 ```